 In fall 2019, acclaimed poet Sherwin Bitsui joined Northern Arizona University’s MFA Creative Writing program as Assistant Professor of Creative Writing.
 Originally from White Cone, Arizona, on the Navajo Nation, Bitsui is the author of three collections of poetry, Dissolve (Copper Canyon, 2018), Flood Song (Copper Canyon), and Shapeshift (University of Arizona Press).
 He is Diné of the Todích’ii’nii (Bitter Water Clan), born for the Tlizílaaní (Many Goats Clan) and holds an AFA from the Institute of American Indian Arts Creative Writing Program and a BA from University of Arizona in Tucson.
 His recent honors include a 2011 Lannan Foundation Literary Fellowship and a 2011 Native Arts and Culture Foundation Arts Fellowship.
 He is also the recipient of the 2010 PEN Open Book Award, an American Book Award, and a Whiting Writers Award.
 Bitsui has published his poems in Narrative, Black Renaissance Noir, American Poet, The Iowa Review, LIT, and elsewhere.

-Bitsui will serve as a final judge for the 2021 James Welch Prize, a judge for the 2021 Colorado Prize for Poetry, and a member of the judging panel for the 2021 PEN/Voelker Award for Poetry Collection.
-He also is the 2021 guest poetry editor for the Vermont College of Fine Arts journal Hunger Mountain.
+Bitsui served as a final judge for the 2021 James Welch Prize, a judge for the 2021 Colorado Prize for Poetry, and was a member of the judging panel for the 2021 PEN/Voelker Award for Poetry Collection.
+He was the 2021 guest poetry editor for the Vermont College of Fine Arts journal Hunger Mountain.